 The Board comprises the Non-Executive Chairman, the CEO, the CFO and four Non-Executive Directors.
-Short biographies of the Directors are given on page 17.
+Short biographies of the Directors are given on pages 22 and 23.

 The Board is satisfied with the balance between Executive and Non-Executive Directors.
 The Board considers that its composition is appropriate in view of the size and requirements of the Group's business and the need to maintain a practical balance between Executive and Non-Executive Directors.